kristian-lange-tw/JATOS_docs/index.md

 sidebar: mydoc_sidebar
 permalink: index.html
 toc: false
+last_updated: 28 Dec 2016
 ---

 JATOS (Just Another Tool for Online Studies) helps you setup and run your online studies on your own server.

 JATOS 2 allows you to [run group studies](Example-Group-Studies), where multiple workers can interact with each other.